-Bill G. Williams currently serves as the Company's principal executive officer and a director.
+Bill G. Williams currently serves as the Company's principal executive officer and Chairman of the Company's Board of Directors.
 The Company determined this leadership structure was appropriate for the Company due to our small size and limited operations and resources.
 The Board of Directors will continue to evaluate the Company's leadership structure and modify as appropriate based on the size, resources and operations of the Company.
 It is anticipated that the Board of Directors will establish procedures to determine an appropriate role for the Board of Directors in the Company's risk oversight function.